-EVENTS SINCE THE LAST VALUATION AT DECEMBER 31, 2016 Pension Plan
+EVENTS SINCE THE LAST VALUATION AT DECEMBER 31, 2017 Pension Plan

-There have been special events since the last valuation date.
+There have been no special events since the last valuation date.

-Effective April 1, 2017, Cape Breton University ("CBU") commenced participation in the PSSP for future service.
-In addition, CBU members were afforded the opportunity to transfer funds from their prior CBU plan to the PSSP to purchase past service in the PSSP on an individual member basis.
+Effective January 7, 2018, Halifax Harbour Bridges ("HHB") and effective April 1, 2018, Cape Breton University (faculty) commenced participation in the PSSP for future service.
+In addition, members have been afforded the opportunity to transfer funds from their prior plans to the PSSP to purchase past service in the PSSP on an individual member basis.